-- a.
-How participants are assessed against the scheme objectives - b.
-Nature and extent of supervision towards the completion of CIBSE's OARs, including arrangements for formative assessment and counselling of Trainees - c.
+- i.
+How participants are assessed against the scheme objectives - ii.
+Nature and extent of supervision towards the completion of CIBSE's OARs, including arrangements for formative assessment and counselling of Trainees - iii.
 Whether / how assessment against T&D scheme objectives are linked to the company's general performance appraisal scheme